 If you are an ARTE partner or service provider, you may use the logos within the framework of the agreement you have concluded with ARTE.

-The British agency The Partners designed ARTE's new corporate identity.
+The British agency The Partners, now known as Superunion, designed ARTE's new corporate identity with Stuart Radford and Graeme Haig as creative directors.
 They have also worked for other media and arts institutions like the BBC, the National Gallery and the Museum of Modern Arts (MOMA).

 The channel is at once a reference and a magnet for Europeans, symbolising cultural diversity in all its manifestations.
 The ARTE logo is reimagined as a magnet, to maximise the space of the wide screen format, spun it 90 degrees and placed it on a vertical axis.